- How to submit a notice on residence

 Residence right for European Union citizens

 A citizen of the European Union, a member state of the European Union Economic Area and Swiss Confederation (hereinafter an EU citizen) has a right to stay in Estonia on the basis of a valid travel document or an identity card for the period of up to three months without registration of the right of residence.
+A family member of an EU citizen has the right to stay in Estonia for the time period of up to 3 months together with an EU citizen, and the family member must hold a valid travel document and a visa.

 After 3 months of staying in Estonia the EU citizen and the family member need to register his/her place of residence in the Population Register of Estonia to obtain the right of residence.
 A notice on residence may be submitted via a Population Register employee or by using the Population Register e-services in the state portal.
-The document certifying the right of residence of an EU citizen is the Estonian ID card.
+The document certifying the right of residence of an EU citizen is the ID card.

 If a person’s place of residence in the Population Register is listed as a space belonging to the owner, but the resident does not have the right to use it, the inhabitant’s right to use the space has ended and the person does not use the owner’s space as a place of residence, the owner of the premises has the right to submit a notice to the Population Register for amending the data (to de-register the residents).